o2r-project/api/docs/user.md

 ## User levels

-Users are authenticated via OAuth and the actions on the website are limited by the `level` assocciated with an account.
+Users are authenticated via OAuth and the actions on the website are limited by the `level` associated with an account.
 On registration, each account is assigned a level `0`.
 Only admin users and the user herself can read the level of a user.